cceh/kosh/docs/apis.md

 ### Overview

 - In both APIs of each dataset, you can do the same type of queries.
+The difference between both APIs is that in GraphQL you have to specify which fields should be returned.
 - Besides the fields that you have configured to be indexed, Kosh indexes per default the whole XML entry.
 The XML tags and attributes are not indexed.
 This means that you can search in the whole text of the entry.
 This comes handy when the datset has not been properly structured and you need to search on it while working on its improvement.

-### Query types:
+### Query types

-Kosh offers the following query types:
+Kosh offers the following elastic subset query types:
 ```
 term
+match
 fuzzy
-terms
-match
-match_phrase
 wildcard
 regexp
 prefix
+terms
+match_phrase
 ```

-### Query examples
+### Query example